JetBrains/intellij-sdk-docs/topics/ui/controls/icon_button.md

 Highlight a toolbar icon button on mouse hover.
 Highlight a toolbar icon button with a brighter color on clicking it.

-* Toggle buttons remains highlighted when they are in the switched on mode.
+* Toggle buttons remain highlighted when they are in the switched on mode.
 Toggled on buttons do not change color on hover.

 * Drop-down buttons remain highlighted while the menu is opened.